Tradeoffs between energy efficiency and mechanical response in fluid flow networks: Introduction

 One easily identifiable factor that complicates minimizing dissipation is pulsatility in the driving force that maintains the flow of material.
 For systems such as fluid undergoing laminar flow or electrical current traversing a linear resistor, the rate of energy dissipation per unit length along a vessel is proportional to the square of the local current.
 In a pulsatile system with a well defined period, the time-averaged value of the square of the current will necessarily be greater than the square of the average, meaning the inclusion of any pulsatile components to the flow can only cause the time-averaged dissipation to increase.
 Thus, such linear systems utilizing a pulsatile driving force will necessarily have greater total dissipation over the course of a full period than an equivalent system utilizing a continuous, steady flow pump with the same average flow rate.

 Despite this drawback, many transport networks rely on pulsatile drivers to maintain the flow of material.
 One common such example is the animal vascular network.
 In humans, blood pressure and flow have pulsatile components imparted by the periodic beating of the heart.
+The energy of the pulse is stored within the kinetic momentum of the blood itself and the elastic energy due to the nonzero compliance of arterial walls, resulting in traveling waves in flow.
 However, the amplitude of this pulsatility has been observed to decrease as the blood is transported further away from the heart \cite{jones1971effects,hashimoto2014central}.
-The damping of pulsatility can be attributed to the inherent resistance in the flow of blood dissipating the energy contained within the kinetic momentum of the blood itself and the elastic energy due to the nonzero compliance of arterial walls, resulting in traveling waves in flow and pressure attenuating \cite{holenstein1988reverse,sherwin2003one,alastruey2012physical,flores2016novel,yigit2016non}.
-The culmination of these effects allows the flow of blood to dissipate less energy than it would without damping of pulsation, which is evolutionarily advantageous.
+Damping of pulsatility can be attributed to the inherent resistance in the flow of blood dissipating this energy, resulting in pressure that attenuates as depicted in Fig. \ref{diagrams}A \cite{holenstein1988reverse,sherwin2003one,alastruey2012physical,flores2016novel,yigit2016non}.
+The culmination of these effects eventually allows the heart to maintain the same mean flow with less overall energy expenditure than it would without damping of pulsation, which is evolutionarily advantageous.

 Pulsatility is not absolutely damped, however, as it remains to some degree even at the capillary level \cite{harazny2014first}.
 We might then wonder why evolution did not do away with pulsatility entirely, by developing ways to remove it altogether.
 One such obvious reason is that removing pulsatility entirely will require a vessel architecture that is fundamentally incompatible with what can be built biologically.
 In this work, we posit the existence of another effect, an increase in the network's response time, which might prevent evolution from further decreasing pulsatility and the energy necessary to maintain a certain mean blood flow.